qiuosier/Rhythm/Readme.md

 The Swift home page displays blog entries.
 It loads data from `/data/swift.json`, which should be updated as new blogs are added.
 The `update_swift` management command is designed to update the `/data/swift.json`.
 The command loads the blogs, generate summaries and updates the entries to be displayed on the Swift home page.

 ### Updating Footprint Index
 The Swan home page displays my travel entries.
-It loads data from `/data/swan.json`, which should be updated as new blogs are added.
+It loads data from `/data/swan.json`, which should be updated as new entries are added.
 The `update_swan` management command is designed to update the `/data/swan.json`.
 The command also generate thumbnails for each entry to be displayed on the Swan home page.

 ### Generating Thumbnails for Gallery
 The `update_skylark` generates thumbnails for images.
 Each folder inside the `/static/images/skylark` folder is considered as a collection.
 This command creates a `thumbnails` folder inside the folder of each collection and saves the thumbnails of the images into it.